Primary

 Kneel on a pad directly in front of the landmine.
 Keep your hips extended and core braced—don't let your hips sag or push forward.
 The bar should travel in a natural arc from your shoulder to overhead.
 If it feels awkward, adjust your distance from the landmine.

-Want Kneeling Landmine Press in your program?
+See where Kneeling Landmine Press fits in your weekly plan

 Set up a barbell in a landmine attachment.